Australian cricket team in India in 1979–80: Fourth Test

 Australia replaced Bruce Yardley with Peter Sleep.
-Gavaskar (dropped on 13), Viswanath and Sharma all scored centuries as India made 7-510, with Dymock taking 4-135.
+Gavaskar (dropped on 13), Viswanath and Sharma all scored centuries as India made 7–510, with Dymock taking 4–135.
 Australia made 298 in response due to fine innings from Whatmore (77) and Wright (55); Kapil Dev took 5-82; Graham Yallop had to bat in a different position due to illness.

 India enforced the follow on.
 Australia managed to bat to safety with a total of 413 with good innings from Hilditch (85), Hughes (40), Border (46), Whatmore (54) and Sleep (64).
 The partnership of Whatmore and Sleep in particular – 76 off 102 minutes – was especially crucial.
 Both Wright and Higgs were severely ill due to stomach upsets.

 Hughes called this effort "the best all-round team effort from any side that I've ever played in, especially considering all the circumstances".

 East Zone vs Australia

-Australia played East Zone in Cuttack with Geoff Lawson joining the team; Kevin Wright was rested for the first time on tour, with Graham Yallop taking the gloves.
+Australia played East Zone in Kolkata with Geoff Lawson joining the team; Kevin Wright was rested for the first time on tour, with Graham Yallop taking the gloves.

 Australia scored 5-160 (Yallop 81 not out) when Hughes declared; East Zone were dismissed for 126 in return; Australia were 8-119 when Hughes declared again, 50 minutes before tea.
 This gave East Zone a day and a half to score 153 runs.
-Hughes explained the generosity of this declaration by stating he was unhappy with the quality of the Cuttack pitch, saying it was one of the worst he had ever played on, and thus of limited use to his team; the idea was to win in two games to give the side more time to prepare for the test match in Calcutta.
-It did not work out that way; East Zone were 4-111 by the end of that day and ended up winning the game by four wickets (two catches were dropped).
+Hughes explained the generosity of this declaration by stating he was unhappy with the quality of the Cuttack pitch, saying it was one of the worst he had ever played on, and thus of limited use to his team; the idea was to win in two days to give the side more time to prepare for the test match in Calcutta.
+It did not work out that way; East Zone were 4–111 by the end of that day and ended up winning the game by four wickets (two catches were dropped).